Vero Salatić: International career

 Salatić has represented Switzerland at various levels including at the U-19 European Championship in 2004 in Switzerland.
 In 2005, he starred at the FIFA U-20 World Cup.
 The side were managed by Pierre-André Schürmann.
 Salatić starred alongside a Swiss team including Blerim Džemaili, Tranquillo Barnetta and Valon Behrami.

 His success has not gone unnoticed by the Football Association of Serbia who have twice attempted to call him up, both times he refused saying he wished to play for Switzerland.
-He played his last match for the U21 side against England in 2006 and since then neither Köbi Kuhn or Ottmar Hitzfeld have shown any interest in calling him up.
+He played his last match for the U21 side against England in 2006 and since then neither Köbi Kuhn nor Ottmar Hitzfeld have shown any interest in calling him up.

 As an ethnic Serb from Bosnia, he first expressed his desire to play for Serbia but he was never called, so he later stated that he would like to play for national team of Bosnia and Herzegovina.